Homemade Cat Food: Is It Safe and Healthy for Your Feline?

 Generally Safe (when balanced)

-• Cooked chicken, turkey, beef, or lamb
+• Cooked chicken, turkey, beef, or lamb (trim obvious fat; avoid seasoned marinades)

 • Eggs (fully cooked)

-• Fish occasionally (not the main staple)
+• Fish occasionally (not the staple) due to mineral/thyroid considerations

 Avoid